Showing posts with label Tally ho and have a wild dog if you will. Show all posts

 RULE 9 - Last rule and probably the most important: Have a good insurance policy because you could suffer catastrophic injury or worse (we don't have to name worse, you know what that is), to cover not only your neck, but damage to fence, property, horse (if it isn't yours), and delivery of your sorry self to casualty by ambulance or worse hearse to funeral home.

-So this he tells me laughing the whole time and I be thinking, "Wolfie, you risk taker, are you crazy or do you just like to look handsome on a tall horse?
+So this he tells me laughing the whole time, and I'm thinking, "Wolfie, you risk taker, are you crazy or do you just like to look handsome on a tall horse?
 That is beside the point, and off they all go.

-The hounds start baying and that means they have picked up the scent!
-Well, seems the hounds from the other estate also picked up the scent and off that group went as well.
-There was the sound of thunderous pounding of hooves, the hunt bugle sounding, riders taking fences and all getting over in one piece.
-So far so good, as they pick up speed, the hounds barking furiously they are on the scent still.
-Then something strange happens, one group of fox hunters rides right passed the other both going in opposite directions!
+The hounds start baying, and that means they have picked up the scent!
+Well, the hounds from the other estate also picked up the scent and off that group went as well.
+There was the sound of thunderous pounding of hooves, the hunt bugle sounding, riders taking fences, and all getting over in one piece.
+So far, so good.
+As they pick up speed, the hounds barking furiously, they are still on the scent.
+Then something strange happens: one group of fox hunters rides right past the other, both going in opposite directions!
 What oh?
 Right?
-Or Tally ho, I don't know -- hey that rhymes, but I digress.
-Wolfie realising something be up pulls his big tall black horse to a stop as does his daughter.
-They exchange looks and looked behind them at the backs of the retreating Saboteurs.
-Oh yeah, you guessed it, the Saboteurs had lived up to their name and sabotaged the hunt.
+Or Tally ho, I don't know -- hey, that rhymes, but I digress.
+Wolfie, realising something be up, pulls his big, tall black horse to a stop, as does his daughter.
+They exchanged looks and glanced behind them at the retreating Saboteurs.
+Oh, yeah, you guessed it - the Saboteurs had lived up to their name and sabotaged the hunt.
 They turned around and rode after them, the only two of the Scots Alliance who realised the truth.

-Gaining on the retreating riders they saw ahead of them a swampy, moor-ish area and knowing that area well, Wolfie signals daughter and pulls off in another direction going around the swamp.
-As they move up a crested hill, they look down at scattered horsemen stopped up to their horse's bellies in bog water.
+Gaining on the retreating riders, they saw ahead of them a swampy, moor-ish area and, knowing that area well, Wolfie signals daughter and pulls off in another direction, going around the swamp.
+As they move up a crested hill, they look down at scattered horsemen stopped up to their horses' bellies in bog water.
 The only ones that weren't were the gent who challenged the Alliance.
 His group thought to take a shortcut through the moor without being aware of the water hidden under the debris of vegetation.
-He was on the other side berating them as they started moving their animals back the way they came.
-He was red in the face cursing them as Wolfie and daughter sat their steads and laughed.
+He was on the other side, berating them as they began moving their animals back the way they had come.
+He was red in the face, cursing them as Wolfie and his daughter sat on their steads and laughed.

-Without any adieu, Wolfie and daughter made it to the place both packs of dogs and hound masters were waiting.
+Without any ado, Wolfie and his daughter made it to the place where both packs of dogs and hound masters were waiting.
 No one else was there.
-The group they were told was in the countryside and probably would arrive in half an hour, the Saboteurs, the same thing.
+The group they were told was in the countryside and would probably arrive in half an hour, just like the Saboteurs.
 Having gained the rag and acknowledged the winners of the bet, Wolfie and his daughter headed back, but realised the town road was just beyond the field and so rode onto that to follow it home.

 Now here's the crux of his story.
-As they are making their way down the road there is a wildlife refuge of sorts.
-A man was out in the middle of the dirt road in a quandary, a wild African dog had got loose because some hunt rider had opened his gate not knowing it was the dog's compound, and then made the cardinal sin of not closing it.
+As they make their way down the road, they pass a wildlife refuge of sorts.
+A man was stranded in the middle of a dirt road, in a quandary.
+A wild African dog had escaped because a hunter had opened his gate, not realising it was the dog's enclosure, and then committed the cardinal sin of not closing it.
 Thus, the wild dog was out and about (or aboot as they say in Scotland).

-Wolfie offered to let the man know if they saw it and off they pulled on down the road.
-Now here is where it gets dicey, as the two are approaching a lane that leads off to the village, a rather large dog with strange markings comes bounding over and jumping at the horses.
-Wolfie said it was not acting aggressively, but like it was happy to see them.
+Wolfie offered to let the man know if they saw it, and off they pulled on down the road.
+Now, here is where it gets dicey, as the two are approaching a lane that leads off to the village.
+A rather large dog with strange markings comes bounding over and jumping at the horses.
+Wolfie said it wasn't acting aggressively, but rather seemed happy to see them.

 "Yes, I see it now," says the daughter, "it looks like a hyena."

-Meanwhile, the happy dog is thrilled to be in their company and was trotting alongside, tongue lolling out with occasional adoring glances at the humans it had adopted.
+Meanwhile, the happy dog is thrilled to be in their company and is trotting alongside, tongue lolling out with occasional adoring glances at the humans it has adopted.

-It was then a passing motorist slowed down and with a bemused smile shouted to Wolfie, "Hey mate, what kind of dog is that?"
+It was then that a passing motorist slowed down and, with a bemused smile, shouted to Wolfie, "Hey mate, what kind of dog is that?"

-That gave the Wolf pause, he looked at his daughter who shook her head, her eyes beginning to bug out of her head.
+That gave the Wolf pause.
+He looked at his daughter, who shook her head, her eyes beginning to bulge out of her head.

 "Sure!"
 Wolfie says much to her chagrin.
 "I'll give him to you cheap as he's worth quite a bit, and seeing I have six more at home, how does 2000£ go by you?
 Do it on the cheap since I have no papers with me and will not sell him with them."

 "SOLD!"
-The man shouts and stops the car and peels out 2000£ notes and with extraordinary ease shooes the dingo into the back of his motor and drives off a happy man with a grinning dingo.
+The man shouts and stops the car, peels out 2000£ notes, and with extraordinary ease shooes the dingo into the back of his motor and drives off, a happy man with a grinning dingo.

 "Da, you didn't just do that!"
 Shouts the incredulous daughter.
 "WHAT IF . . . what if . . ."
 She couldn't get the horror out of her mouth to form words.